asmoly/Face-Detector-Net/README.md

 If you want to run this neural network yourself download the Face_Detector folder and run the "model_tester.py" program.
 If something doesn't work make sure to check the path to the model.
 Results may be worse in artificial light.

 Training the neural network:
 You will want to download the wider faces dataset and annotations (both the training and validation download) from this link (http://shuoyang1213.me/WIDERFACE/) from here you will need the directories, "wider_face_split", "WIDER_train", and "WIDER_val".
 It may be easier to also put all these folders in a directory called "Data".
 Then download the "Face_Detector" directory up top and paste the "Data" directory into that folder.
 Now you should be able to run the "face_finder_AI.py" file.
 If something doesn't work scroll to the bottom of the file where all the paths are specified and make sure they are all correct.
+The pretrained model in the directory Face_Detector trained for 165 epochs so it may take a while to see good results.

 Wider Faces Dataset: http://shuoyang1213.me/WIDERFACE/